Inssomniak/marantz-rc-esp8266/README.md

 # Marantz ESP8266 based remote control with mDNS.
-Codes for "optical" and "network" remote buttons on newer amplfiifers

 Web based remote control for Matantz amplifier using ESP8266.
+Codes for "optical" and "network" remote buttons on newer amplfiifers.

 ## About